What is the External Debt Reporting System (DRS)?

 Public and publicly guaranteed debt is reported on quarterly basis through form 1 and form 2.
 Specifically, the new loan commitments are reported on Forms 1, and when appropriate, 1A (Schedule of Drawings and Principal and Interest Payments); the loan transactions are reported once a year on Form 2 (Current Status and Transactions).
 Form 3 is used to report corrections to data originally reported in Forms 1 and 2.
 Forms 1 and 1A are submitted quarterly, within 30 days of the close of the quarter.
 Form 2 is submitted annually, by March 31 of the year following that for which the report is made.

 Private non-guaranteed debt is reported annually, in a more aggregate way, on Form 4, which is submitted annually, by March 31 of the year following the report year.
 A reminder letter (click here to see sample DRS letter) is sent to each reporting countries by mid-February of each year.
-For additional information on DRS general definitions and reporting procedure please refer to the DRS Manual.
+For additional information on DRS general definitions and reporting procedure please refer to the DRS Manual available in the following languages:

 Uses of data: